suerion/AutomatedWorkcarts/README.md

 - By placing a trigger on the workcart spawn position, so that it will receive a conductor when it spawns.

 Automating a workcart dismounts the current driver if present, and adds a conductor NPC.
-- The conductor and workcart are invincible, and do not require fuel.
+- The conductor and workcart are invincible, and the workcart does not require fuel.
 - If the workcart was automated using the `aw.toggle` command, the conductor will start driving based on the `DefaultSpeed` and `DefaultTrackSelection` in the plugin configuration.
 - If the workcart was automated using a trigger, it will use the trigger options, falling back to the plugin configuration for anything not specified by the trigger.